 Sec.
-15. Liberal Construction
+1315.
+Liberal Construction

-Because its purpose is to ensure the continuity of government, this ordinance should be liberally construed to accomplish this purpose and to facilitate the performance of the governmental functions and related services determined by the Board of Supervisors, either expressed or implied, to be essential.
+Because its purpose is to ensure the continuity of government, this ordinance should be liberally construed to accomplish this purpose and to facilitate the performance of essentialthe governmental functions, which include providing essential governmental and related services determined by the Board of Supervisors, either expressed or implied, to be essential.